danirus/django-comments-xtd/docs/tutorial.rst

 JavaScript plugin
 =================

 Up until now we have used django-comments-xtd as a backend application.
 As of version 2.0 it includes a JavaScript plugin that helps moving part of the logic to the browser improving the overall usability.
 By making use of the JavaScript plugin users don't have to leave the blog post page to preview, submit or reply comments, or to like/dislike them.
-But it comes at the cost of assuming our project will use:
+But it comes at the cost of using:

  * ReactJS
  * jQuery (to handle Ajax calls).